 The Purpose of Language

-I wonder if 老大 may have a sense that language is much more than words.
+I wonder if 老大 senses that language is much more than words.

-Language connects people near and far, friends and strangers, and different generations and cultures.
+Language connects people near and far; friends and strangers; different generations and cultures.

 It has the power to open hearts and heal wounds.